NeithanT/NeithanT/README.md

 ## Projects

+LLM Chat-App, this is built with Spring Boot, Angular and Keycloak!
+Using a lightweight OS in ollama as a base demostration of the capabilities

+My personal webpage, this is built with Angular and has the contact info and guides i have written ...

+Qr-Generator/Scanner
+In the Web, to understand how a qr is built
+In NASM, a basic in an assembly course

 ## Need any help with your code? or questions about my projects

 hit me up at n.vargas.5@estudiantec.cr or at neithanvar in Discord